 Please assist us by providing the following information at the time of your consultation:

-- Your surgical referral card and any x-rays if applicable.
+- Your surgical referral card and any x-rays or images if applicable.

 - A current list of medications you are taking.